isomerpages/moe-lianhuapri/_learning/Aesthetics/Visual Art.md

 <h3><strong>Our Vision &amp; Mission</strong></h3>

-<h5><strong>Vision: Inspiring Creativity, Igniting Passion</strong></h5>
+<h4><strong>Vision: Inspiring Creativity, Igniting Passion</strong></h4>
-<h5><strong>Mission: Cultivate passion and working towards excellence in Visual Art.</strong></h5>
+<h4><strong>Mission: Cultivate passion and working towards excellence in Visual Art.</strong></h4>

 *   Observe, interpret, and value artworks to derive meaning through connections with society and culture.
-*   Foster creativity, critical thinking, and adaptive thinking in the artmaking process.
+*   Foster creativity, critical thinking, and adaptive thinking in the art making process.
-*   Build self-confidence, resilience, and a commitment to excellence to reach one’s full potential in artmaking.
+*   Build self-confidence, resilience, and a commitment to excellence to reach one’s full potential in art making.

 **Key Feature**